djeada/Parallel-And-Concurrent-Programming/README.md

 #### Examples in JavaScript

+## MPI

+MPI is a distributed memory device programming model.
+Parallelism is achieved by running various processes on different machines.

 ## Rules of thumb

 Previously i tried to be objective.
 Here I want to share some of my subjective takes on the subject